EnsembleUI/ensemble_docs/pages/GraphQL/mutations.md

       query:  'mutation {insert_profiles(objects: [{name: "${profileName}", id: ${profileId}}, {id: ${profileIdTwo}, name: "${profileNameTwo}"}, {id: ${profileIdThree}, name: "${profileNameThree}"}, {id: ${profileIdFour}, name: "${profileNameFour}"}]) {returning {id}}}'
 ```

-In the scenario described, we aim to insert several records into the database at once.
-The IDs and names of these records are provided as inputs and then sent to the mutation query for execution.
-Following Hasura GraphQL conventions, each combination of ID and name represents an individual object, which is included within the "objects" clause during processing.
-Additionally, we retrieve and return the IDs of each newly inserted record.
+In this specific context within Hasura GraphQL, our goal is to execute a batch insertion of multiple records into the database simultaneously.
+To achieve this, we supply the IDs and names of these records as input parameters, which are subsequently forwarded to the mutation query for processing and execution.
+Adhering to Hasura GraphQL conventions, each pairing of an ID and a name is treated as a distinct entity or object, forming the basis of the "objects" clause during the processing phase.

+Furthermore, as part of this insertion process, we not only add the records to the database but also retrieve and return the IDs of each newly inserted record.
+This practice ensures that we have a comprehensive understanding of the outcome of the insertion operation, allowing us to track and manage the newly created records effectively.

 ## Deleting multiple records at once